Last updated on March 9th, 2022

 After you’ve wandered enough on Brouwersgracht, head back south but this time on Lindengracht.
 This street used to be a major waterway but was covered a long time ago as the city expanded.
 Today, its avenue is lined with lime trees on a Saturday morning, the street is home to the Lindengracht Market, a very long stretch of mostly food stalls.
 It totally makes sense to combine the Lindengracht and Noordermarkt together on a Saturday morning

 Once we’ve reached Rozengracht, we’ll swing back west and explore the ‘nine streets’, which I’ve mentioned just after breakfast.
-The three main canals of the Grachtengordel are cross by three intersecting streets, forming the nine streets.
-The houses on the main canals are some of the prettiest in town and you’ll enjoy exploring each and every one of the nine streets.
+The three main canals of the Grachtengordel are crossed by three intersecting streets, forming the nine streets.
+The houses on the main canals are some of the prettiest in town and you’ll enjoy exploring every one of the nine streets.

 Now that we have some cheese and olives, we need bread to go along with that.
 Lucky for us, right next door is Bakkerij Paul Annee, known locally as the best place for sourdoughs and whole grain bread.
 We bought a few rolls and grabbed a bench at the nearest canal for a great improvised urban picnic.

-Literally a two minute walk and we’re at the last sightseeing spot of the day, the De Looier Antique Market.
-We’ve catered today for flower lovers and foodies today and now it’s time for the antique lovers.
+Literally, a two-minute walk and we’re at the last sightseeing spot of the day, the De Looier Antique Market.
+We’ve catered today for flower lovers and foodies and now it’s time for the antique lovers.
 If you like antiques, you must visit this covered indoor market that’s home to dozens of large open booths selling a whole lot of stuff you don’t really need.
-It ranges all the way from 15th century decorated ceramics all the way to paintings, fine crystals, jewelry figurines and even old Coca Cola and & Route 66 memorabilia.
+It ranges from 15th century decorated ceramics to paintings, fine crystals, jewelry figurines, and even old Coca Cola and & Route 66 memorabilia.
 I had a blast wandering around the market and also looking at the serious collectors who come to find a bargain here.

 Once again it was around 6 pm and time for another power nap before hitting the streets again on a Saturday night in Amsterdam.
 Even with all this walking, it was less than a 20-minute walk back to the hotel in Dam Square.
 Amsterdam is pretty small and made for walking.